Best Rewards Credit Cards in Canada for 2026

 What are rewards credit cards?

 Rewards credit cards offer incentives to cardholders for their spending habits.
-These cards can earn anything from cash back, points, miles, or other types of rewards that you can redeem for things like travel, shopping, and so on.
+These cards can earn anything from cash back, points, miles, or other types of rewards that you can redeem for things like travel, shopping, and statement credits.
+Many cards come with perks in addition to rewards.
+Perks are bonus benefits like lounge access.